DmitryMyadzelets/u-machine/README.md

 ## Current state

 You may wonder how to get the current state the machine at.
-Since the states are the functions you may use named state function and then use `.current.name` property.
+Since the states are the functions you may use named state function and then use `.current.name` property (make sure it's [supported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name)).
 Alternatively, if you use anonymous functions, you can pass states to `machine.deanonymize` method.
 It creates `named` properties equal the states functions names.

 ```javascript
 var o = {